Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 ..
 5. improve cog icon to wifi signal? to explain the element_properties -> may already be done within the clock.

 .. don't forget to talk about the interface as well.
+..
+When done with the entire documentation, maybe make the element names :ref:`Layout` or something.